No products in the cart.

 6. Peace Lily

-If the foliage of Cana Lily is too big for your taste, then go for Peace Lily.
+If the foliage of Cana Lily is too big for your taste, then go for Spathiphyllum or simply Peace Lily.

 This plant is drastically smaller, yet has voluminous foliage and stunning flowers as well which will bloom almost during the entire growing season.

-Also, it is easier to care for when compared to Canna Lily.
+Also, peace lily care is easier compared to Canna Lily.

-The one thing this plant can’t stand is direct light.
+The one thing this plant can’t stand is direct light Full sun exposure can damage their leaves or turn them yellow.
 Since it will need a great amount of indirect light, keep it near windows facing west and east, and do not forget to throw a curtain over them.